illi4/stock-screener/README.md

 #### Usage
 - Run `python scanner.py --h` to view context help
-- To update the stocks list, run `python scanner.py --update -exchange=asx`.
+- To update the stocks list, run `python scanner.py --update -exchange=nasdaq`.
 It is recommended to run this daily prior to scanning.
-- To scan and shortlist, run `python scanner.py --scan -exchange=asx`.
+- To scan and shortlist, run `python scanner.py --scan -exchange=nasdaq`.
 - To simulate scanning as of a particular date, use the `-date` parameter (the format is `YYYY-MM-DD`).
-For example, `python main.py --update -exchange=asx -date=2021-01-05`.
+For example, `python scanner.py --update -exchange=nasdaq -date=2021-01-05`.
 - Helper scripts (note: requires configuring Google credentials in order to work, not updated to the new format yet):
    - `monitor.py` to run daily to check whether the exit condition was hit for active entries.
    - `paperfill.py` to run daily to fill in the values for paper trade entries automatically.